picandocodigo/List-Category-Posts/readme.txt

 * **dateformat** - Format of the date output.
 The default format is the one you've set on your WordPress settings.
 Example: `[catlist id=42 dateformat="l F dS, Y"]` would display the date as "Monday January 21st, 2013".
 Check http://codex.wordpress.org/Formatting_Date_and_Time for more options to display date.

-* **excerpt** - Display the post's excerpt.
-Default is 'no', use `excerpt=yes` to activate it.
-If you don't have an excerpt in your post, the plugin will fetch this text from the content, striping its images, shortcodes and HTML tags.
-The limit is set by the *excerpt_size* parameter (55 words by default).
-If you want the automatically generated excerpt to respect your theme's allowed HTML tags, you should use `excerpt_strip=no`.
-If the post has an excerpt, the HTML tags are automatically stripped.
-If you want to overwrite the post's excerpt with an automatically generated one (may be usefull to allow HTML tags), use `excerpt_overwrite=yes`.
-I added this last parameter to have consistency across excerpts.
+* **excerpt** - Display a plain text excerpt of the post.
+Default is 'no', use `excerpt=yes` or `excerpt=full` to activate it.
+If you have a separate excerpt in your post, this text will be used.
+If you don't have an explicit excerpt in your post, the plugin will generate one from the content, striping its images, shortcodes and HTML tags.
+If you want to overwrite the post's separate excerpt with an automatically generated one (may be useful to allow HTML tags), use `excerpt_overwrite=yes`.

+  If you use `excerpt=yes`, the separate excerpt or content will be limited to the number of words set by the *excerpt_size* parameter (55 words by default).

+  If you use `excerpt=full` the plugin will act more like Wordpress.
+If the post has a separate excerpt, it will be used in full.
+Otherwise if the content has a &lt;!--more--&gt; tag then the excerpt will be the text before this tag, and if there is no &lt;!--more--&gt; tag then the result will be the same as `excerpt=yes`.

+  If you want the automatically generated excerpt to respect your theme's allowed HTML tags, you should use `excerpt_strip=no`, otherwise the HTML tags are automatically stripped.

 * **excerpt_size** - Set the number of *words* to display from the excerpt.
 Default is 55.
 Eg: `excerpt_size=30`